Anthony Bourdain: Reactions and tributes

-Bourdain's mother, Gladys Bourdain, told The New York Times: "He is absolutely the last person in the world I would have ever dreamed would do something like this."
+Bourdain's mother, Gladys Bourdain, told The New York Times, "He is absolutely the last person in the world I would have ever dreamed would do something like this."

-Following the news of Bourdain's death, various celebrity chefs and other public figures expressed sentiments of condolence.
+Following the news of Bourdain's death, various public figures expressed condolences.
 Among them were fellow chefs Andrew Zimmern and Gordon Ramsay, former astronaut Scott Kelly, and then-U.S. president Donald Trump.
 CNN issued a statement, saying that Bourdain's "talents never ceased to amaze us and we will miss him very much."
-Former U.S. president Barack Obama, who dined with Bourdain in Vietnam on an episode of Parts Unknown, wrote on Twitter: "He taught us about food—but more importantly, about its ability to bring us together.
+Former U.S. president Barack Obama, who dined with Bourdain in Vietnam on Parts Unknown, wrote on Twitter: "He taught us about food—but more importantly, about its ability to bring us together.
 To make us a little less afraid of the unknown."
 On the day of Bourdain's death, CNN aired Remembering Anthony Bourdain, a tribute program.

-In the days following Bourdain's death, fans paid tribute to him outside his now-closed former place of employment, Brasserie Les Halles.
-Cooks and restaurant owners gathered together and held tribute dinners and memorials and donated net sales to the National Suicide Prevention Lifeline.
+In the days following Bourdain's death, fans gathered to pay tribute to him outside his former place of employment, Brasserie Les Halles (which had closed down the previous year).
+Cooks and restaurant owners held gatherings, tribute dinners, and memorials, and donated the net revenue from these events to the National Suicide Prevention Lifeline.

-In August 2018, CNN announced a final, posthumous season of Parts Unknown, completing its remaining episodes using narration and additional interviews from featured guests, and two retrospective episodes paying tribute to the series and Bourdain's legacy.
+In August 2018, CNN announced a final, posthumous season of Parts Unknown.
+Its remaining episodes were completed using narration and additional interviews from featured guests with the season including two retrospective episodes paying tribute to the series and to Bourdain's legacy.

-In June 2019, Éric Ripert and José Andrés announced the first Bourdain Day as a tribute to Bourdain.
-In the same month, the Culinary Institute of America (CIA) established a scholarship in Bourdain's honor.
+In June 2019, Éric Ripert and José Andrés proclaimed the first annual Bourdain Day as a tribute to Bourdain.
+That month, the Culinary Institute of America (CIA) established a scholarship in Bourdain's honor.

-A collection of Bourdain's personal items were sold at auction in October 2019, raising $1.8 million, part of which is to support the Anthony Bourdain Legacy Scholarship at his alma mater, the Culinary Institute of America.
-The most expensive item sold was his custom Bob Kramer Steel and Meteorite Chef's knife, selling at a record $231,250.
+A collection of Bourdain's personal items were sold at auction in October 2019, raising $1.8 million, part of which went to support the Anthony Bourdain Legacy Scholarship at his alma mater, the Culinary Institute of America.
+The remainder went to his family.
+His custom-made Bob Kramer Steel and Meteorite Chef's Knife sold for the highest price, a record $231,250.

 In June 2021, a documentary film directed by Morgan Neville and produced by CNN Films and HBO Max titled Roadrunner: A Film About Anthony Bourdain, had its world premiere at the Tribeca Film Festival.
 It was released by Focus Features on July 16, 2021.

 In October 2022, Down and Out in Paradise: The Life of Anthony Bourdain, an unauthorized biography of Bourdain, was published.

+In August 2024, a biopic of Bourdain titled Tony was announced to be in the works with A24 in negotiations to acquire the film, with Matt Johnson attached to direct and Dominic Sessa attached to star as Bourdain.